Uricaryn/RecordShopApp/README.md

   - `bin/`: Contains compiled binaries and DLLs.
   - `obj/`: Contains temporary files and build outputs.

-### 2. ClassLibrary1
-This library provides additional business logic, concrete implementations, enums, and interfaces that enhance the functionality of the main service.

-- **Project File**: `ClassLibrary1.csproj`
-- **Key Directories**:
-  - `Concrete/`: Contains concrete classes implementing interfaces.
-  - `Enum/`: Enum definitions used across the application.
-  - `Interface/`: Interfaces defining contracts used by other services.

-### 3. RecordShopAppDAL
-The Data Access Layer manages all database-related operations including context configurations and migrations.

-- **Project File**: `RecordShopAppDAL.csproj`
-- **Key Directories**:
-  - `Context/`: Database context and configurations.
-  - `Migrations/`: Contains migration files for database schema updates.
-  - `Configuration/`: Configurations related to the database.
-  - `Interface/`: Interfaces specific to data access.

 ### 4. RecordShopAppUI
 The user interface component, likely built with Windows Forms or WPF, provides a graphical interface for interacting with the backend services.